kevinelliott/awesome-tezos/README.md

-# awesome-tezos
+# Awesome Tezos
-A curated list of awesome things in the Tezos blockchain ecosystem! 🥳🤓🥳🤓🥳🤑
+🎉 A curated list of awesome things in the Tezos blockchain ecosystem! 🥳🤓🥳🤓🥳🤑

+* Awesome Tezos
+  *